Pediatric hemorrhagic stroke

 • Loss of consciousness and difficulty waking

 The signs and symptoms of a stroke depend on the cause and the area of the brain that’s affected.
 With hemorrhagic strokes, signs and symptoms usually develop gradually and worsen over time.
-If your child experiences any of these symptoms, call 911 immediately.

-How is a Pediatric Hemorrhagic Stroke diagnosed?
+How is a pediatric hemorrhagic stroke diagnosed?

 If your child has symptoms of a hemorrhagic stroke, our evaluation usually begins in the emergency room.
 Our pediatric stroke specialists do a rapid physical exam and ask you about any head injuries, infections or family history of bleeding problems.